INTEREST in PATTERNS

 My story began decades ago.
 It is a about my passion to understand structures and patterns found in the seen and invisible world.
-The insights I have gained underlie the conceptual framework for the body of my work.
+As a young child I loved nature.
+I began to draw forms in nature, although at that young age I did not understand their structure and patterns.
+Later, I began to analize the natural forms that I had drawn and studied the mathematical formal order and concepts.
+The insights I have gained underlie the conceptual framework for the body of my creative work.

 I have experienced many adventures doing research in foreign countries: learned about Dot paintings and their significance

 from the Aboriginal people in Australia; trained at the Vatican's private mosaic department where priests were busily engaged in producing magnificent mosaics in a technique unique to the Vatican; trained at mosaic studios in Italy; became totally immersed in creating my own mosaic art; the long drive from Istanbul to Ankara and Cappadocia enabled me to view breathtaking ancient mosaics and architecture; some were inlay of glazed ceramics others were Seljuk patterns carved in stucco.
 On my way from Istanbul to Bulgaria, I learn about ancient geometric patterns and their significance in mosques.

 Yes, my journeys were scholarly adventures...I traveled alone on an unchartered path.

 Geometry: Is a clear and universal language.
 It is the vocabulary of nature.
 It reveals the seen and hidden patterns in our

 Patterns: are complex observable systems that have a mathematical formal order that may be visible or hidden from the naked eye.

 Color: is an important component of my work.
 Color perception is a series of wavelengths of light that our brain processes.

 We experience different wavelengths as different colors.

 Line: is a progression of points moving in space over time.
 Markings of line represent transition and change as an expression of nature and the universe.

 Space: our understanding of space is a perceptual and intellectual knowledge.
 It is observable in the structure of nature,